 Fiscal Year 2006 High Bid Low Bid

 First Quarter \$0.75 \$0.33

 Second Quarter \$1.15 \$0.65

 Third Quarter \$0.85 \$0.68

 Fourth Quarter \$0.92 \$0.63

 Fiscal Year 2005 High Bid Low Bid

 First Quarter \$0.90 \$0.50

 Second Quarter \$0.87 \$0.54

 Third Quarter \$0.66 \$0.52

 Fourth Quarter \$0.62 \$0.30

 Fiscal Year 2004 High Bid Low Bid

 First Quarter \$3.00 \$0.34

 Second Quarter \$2.00 \$1.00

+D.4. = 4 #4.04

 Third Quarter \$1.54 \$1.01

-Fourth Quarter \$1.29 \$0.55

 Trades of our common stock are subject to Rule 15g-9 of the Securities and Exchange Commission, known as the Penny Stock Rule.
 This rule imposes requirements on broker/dealers who sell securities subject to the rule to persons other than established customers and accredited investors.
 For transactions covered by the rule, brokers/dealers must make a special suitability determination for purchasers of the securities and receive the purchaser's written agreement to the transaction prior to sale.
 The Securities and Exchange Commission also has rules that regulate broker/dealer practices in connection with transactions in "penny stocks."
 Penny stocks generally are equity securities with a price of less than \$5.00 (other than securities registered on certain national securities exchanges or quoted on the NASDAQ system, provided that current price and volume information with respect to transactions in that security is provided by the exchange or system), except for securities of companies that have tangible net assets in excess of \$2,000,000 or average revenue of at least \$6,000,000 for the previous three years.
-The Penny Stock Rule requires a broker/ dealer, prior to a transaction in a penny stock not otherwise exempt from the rules, to deliver a standardized risk disclosure document prepared by the Commission that provides information about penny stocks and the nature and level of risks in the penny stock market.
+The Penny Stock Rule requires a broker/dealer, prior to a transaction in a penny stock not otherwise exempt from the rules, to deliver a standardized risk disclosure document prepared by the Commission that provides information about penny stocks and the nature and level of risks in the penny stock market.
 The broker/dealer also must provide the customer with current bid and offer quotations for the penny stock, the compensation of the broker/dealer and its salesperson in the transaction, and monthly account statements showing the market value of each penny stock held in the customer's account.
 The bid and offer quotations, and the broker/dealer and salesperson compensation information, must be given to the customer orally or in writing prior to effecting the transaction and must be given to the customer in writing before or with the customer's confirmation.
-These disclosure requirements have the effect of reducing the level of trading activity in the secondary market for our common stock.
-As a result of these rules, investors may find it difficult to sell their shares.
+These disclosure requirements have the effect of re